-All pregnant women should be encouraged to access maternity services for a full assessment of their health and social care needs, risks and choices within the first 12 weeks of their pregnancy.
+All pregnant women should be encouraged to access maternity services for a full assessment of their health and social care needs, risks and choices early in their pregnancy.
+The National Institute for Health and Care Excellence (NICE) guidance states that pregnant women should be supported to access antenatal care, ideally by 10 weeks into their pregnancy.
 This is to give them the full benefit of personalised maternity care and improve outcomes and experience for mother and baby.

 About this data

 Gestation age at the antenatal booking appointment is collected as part of the Maternity Services Data Set (MSDS) and published in the Maternity Services Monthly Statistics reports.
 Reports for April 2019 onwards are the first to come from the new version of the data set (MSDSv2).
 There were numerous changes to the structure of the data set.
 As a result, data quality and coverage reduced from levels seen in previous publications, so caution should be taken when interpreting the data.
 All trusts continue to submit data, and completeness is expected to improve over time.
 For more information, see the Data quality statement.